modrozd/modrozd/README.md

-- hi, here is Monika.
-I work as a Python Developer in space industry, here on Github I have mainly my old projects from studying Computer Science at uni.
-Now all of my work lands on my company Gitlab. 💁‍♀️
-- you can reach me via my [Linkedin](https://www.linkedin.com/in/monika-drozd-323b02175/)
+- hey
-- have a good day, folk
+- have a good day